ramnezer/herodium-auto-security-system/README.md

-1.Run the program and select "uninstall" this option will remove most of the installation (not all of it) and try to backup to the existing state by timeshift.
+1.Run the program and select "uninstall" this option will remove most of the installation (not all of it) and backup the existing state by timeshift.

-2.While installing clamIPS,the program will try to perform a backup using a 'timeshift' named "auto-clamav-uninstall".
-You can select this option to return to the state you were in before installing the program.
+2.While installing clamIPS,the program will perform a backup using a 'timeshift' named "auto-clamav-uninstall".you can select this option to return to the state you were in before installing the program.

 #### Warning !